 If you are in good shape, your legs and lungs are going to feel the burn, but it’s no harder than the climb to the summit of many Colorado 14ers.
 Be smart, pack layers, stay hydrated, and start early to give yourself plenty of time.
 We are strong, experienced hikers and this still took us 13 hours with minimal breaks.

-Overview: Thru-Hiking the Enchantments From Stuart Lake Trailhead to Snow Lake Trailhead
+How To Hike the Enchantments In One Day: Stuart Lake Trailhead to Snow Lake Trailhead

 - Total Miles: 19 miles